Dev-750/Controlling-UR5e-Robot-with-ROS-Noetic-Ubuntu-20.04-/README.md

 ## 2. Installing and Activating MoveIt Package

-To run MoveIt, you must first install Catkin and creat a Catkin workspace before you can Download MoveIt.
-After you download MoveIt, you will need to build the Catkin Workspace with `catkin build`.
-Most issues arrise in building the workspace so take your time and be methodical.
+To run MoveIt, you must first install Catkin and creat a Catkin workspace.
+After downloading MoveIt, you will need to build the Catkin Workspace with `catkin build`.
+DO NOT USE `catkin cmake` as this compiles differently from "catkin build".
+Most issues arrise in the building of the workspace, so take your time and be methodical.

 After you have installed the MoveIt package, you will need to configure the Plugin for RViz.

 Intructions can be found in the [MoveIt 1 - Noetic Documentation](https://moveit.github.io/moveit_tutorials/doc/getting_started/getting_started.html)

 ## 3. Download and Run UR5e Model